huntdatacenter/docs/docs/README.md

 ::: warning NOTE
-All labs must update to the new agreement framework before 1 January 2022 to remain active.
-Upgrades are required from 1 October 2022 to adjust resources.
+All labs must update to new agreements from 1 October 2021 to adjust resources, and by 1 January 2022 to remain active.

 [Click here to learn more](/services/services-model)
 :::